-This transformative site includes a section of Perrin Beitel Road between Old Perrin Beitel Road and Thousand Oaks Drive.
-The intersection of Perrin Beitel Road and Thousand Oaks Drive is heavily trafficked with the surrounding area characterized by a few large retail centers, including HEB and Walmart, and older commercial strip development.
-VIA Metropolitan Transit's Naco Pass Mobility Hub is located to the west of Perrin Beitel Road and single-family subdivisions are located to the north and east of the Perrin Beitel Road and Thousand Oaks Drive commercial corridors.
+This transformative site includes a section of Perrin Beitel between Old Perrin Beitel Road and Thousand Oaks.
+The intersection of Perrin Beitel and Thousand Oaks is heavily trafficked with the surrounding area characterized by a few large retail centers, including HEB and Walmart, and older commercial strip development.
+VIA's Naco Pass Mobility Hub is located to the west of Perrin Beitel and single-family subdivisions are located to the north and east of the Perrin Beitel and Thousand Oaks commercial corridors.
 The southern portion of this site is located within a 100-year floodplain.
 The entire area is highly automobile-oriented and the location of multiple pedestrian injury accidents.

 As older commercial areas reach the end of their useful lives, they can be redeveloped or retrofitted to accommodate changing market demands and the community's land use priorities.
-The vision for this transformative project site is a revitalized mixed-use corridor with an emphasis on community-serving employment, shopping, dining, and green space recreational options.
+The vision for this transformative project site is a revitalized mixed-use corridor with an emphasis on community-serving employment, shopping, dining, and greenspace recreational options.
 Improving the corridor's balanced mobility options to allow safe and efficient movement of pedestrians, motorists, and cyclists has also been identified as a priority.
-This area has been the focus of a revitalization effort and is located within a Tax Increment Reinvestment Zone (TIRZ) and federally-designated Opportunity Zone.
+This area has been the focus of a revitalization effort and is located within a Tax Increment Reinvestment Zone (TIRZ) and federally designated Opportunity Zone.
 Both of these financing tools can be used to incentivize redevelopment.

-Figure 9 is an illustrative example of this section of Perrin Beitel Road that has been re-imagined as a community corridor place type.
+Conceptual drawings provide an illustrative example of this section of Perrin Beitel re-imagined as a community corridor place type.
 Community corridors are located near transit facilities and allow for a mix of uses including retail, restaurant, residential, and open space.
-Figure 9 shows a combination of retrofitting existing buildings, repurposing underutilized parking lot space, removing curb cuts, and new building construction.
+The conceptual illustration shows a combination of retrofitting existing buildings, repurposing underutilized parking lot space, removing curb cuts, and new building construction.
 These elements are complemented by integrating a planting and amenity zone in the southern floodplain area to provide recreation opportunities and flood mitigation; raising medians and providing a z-crossing to facilitate safe access and crossing opportunities; and using easements to create a trail that provides an amenity and neighborhood access.
-The VIA Metropolitan Transit's Naco Pass Mobility Hub will ultimately benefit from the new development and could use surrounding underutilized space for a new, more user-friendly location.
+VIA's Naco Pass Mobility Hub will ultimately benefit from the new development and could use surrounding underutilized space for a new, more user-friendly location.